 If your immigration application or petition has been denied, it makes sense to hire an attorney who's experienced in evaluating your best strategy going forward.
 Among the questions to consider asking your prospective lawyer:

 - Have you previously handled immigration appeals and motions?

-- Do I have grounds for a motion to reopen or a motion to reconsider?
+- Do I have grounds for an appeal or for a motion to reopen or a motion to reconsider?